1980 Major League Baseball postseason: Houston Astros vs. Philadelphia Phillies

 Game 5 was the most notable of the series.
-The Astros held a 5-2 lead after seven innings and were six outs away from clinching the pennant.
+The Astros held a 5–2 lead after seven innings and were six outs away from clinching the pennant.
 However, in the top of the eighth, the Phillies loaded the bases with nobody out on three straight singles, including an infield hit by Bob Boone and a bunt single by Greg Gross.
 Two runs came in on a walk to Rose and a ground-out by Keith Moreland.
 An RBI single by Del Unser tied the game at 5, and then Trillo put the Phillies ahead with a two-run triple.
 The Astros tied the game in the bottom of the eighth, with Rafael Landestoy and Cruz each singling in a run.
 The game went scoreless through the ninth, and went into extra innings for the fourth straight time.
 In the top of the tenth, the Phillies got doubles from Unser and Garry Maddox in the tenth to take the lead for good.
 Dick Ruthven retired the Astros in order in the bottom of the tenth the last out being a soft liner to Maddox, clinching the pennant for the Phillies.

-The Astros returned to the postseason the next year, but lost to the eventual champion Los Angeles Dodgers in the NLDS.
 This was the first of three consecutive losses in the NLCS for the Astros - in 1986 they would fall to the New York Mets in six games, and in 2004 they fell to the St. Louis Cardinals in seven games.
-They would win their first pennant in 2005 over the Cardinals in six games, which would be the only one the team won as a member of the National League.
+The Astros would win their first pennant in 2005 over the Cardinals in six games before coming up short in the World Series, which would be their only one as a National League member.

-The Phillies would win their next NL pennant in 1983, against the Los Angeles Dodgers in four games before falling in the World Series to the Baltimore Orioles.
+The Phillies would win their next pennant in 1983 over the Los Angeles Dodgers in four games before falling in the World Series.

 The Astros and Phillies would meet again 42 years later in the 2022 World Series which the Astros, now members of the American League, won in six games.